Dog Color Genetics Summary: Genes & Alleles Overview

 Dog Color Coat Genes Overview recessive red

-There are several known variants, namely masks (Em), domino (eA, eG, eh), and recessive red (e1, e2, e3) with E as the wild type allele that has no effect no eumelanin production.
+There are several known variants, namely masks (Em), domino (eA, eG, eh), and recessive red (e1, e2, e3) with E as the wild type allele that has no effect on eumelanin production.

 This is the dominance hierarchy of the allelic series: